nidhishnn/FairCandidateSelection/README.md

 <img width="625" alt="Screenshot 2024-12-20 at 4 09 30 PM" src="https://github.com/user-attachments/assets/522e9f29-d929-49fd-a69a-daac5c9660a7" />

 There is a clear gender divide, with 37 women and 13 men selected.
-In addition, white individuals represent the majority, followed by blacks, and ther appear to be discrepancies between the racial groups.
+In addition, white individuals represent the majority, followed by blacks, and there are discrepancies between the racial groups.
 The overall dataset has roughly even proportions of gender and racial groups, so we can directly inspect differences in raw counts.
 To further our results, we look at the intersectionality between race and gender:

 <img width="550" alt="Screenshot 2024-12-20 at 4 11 52 PM" src="https://github.com/user-attachments/assets/ba2af920-7a26-4636-89ed-a09beee697a5" />